 MGM National Harbor is the largest and most successful Maryland casino.
-Its excellent location on the harbor, just across the river from Alexandria, and a short drive from the nation’s capital certainly help.
-However, what keeps customers coming back to National Harbor is the largest selection of slots and table games in the state.
+Its excellent location on the harbor, just across the river from Alexandria and a short drive from Washington, DC, certainly helps.
+However, what keeps customers coming back is the state’s largest selection of slots and table games.

 With a massive 125,000 square-foot gaming floor, MGM National Harbor has space for thousands of slot titles and an astonishing 200 table games.
 More than just casino gaming, the property offers a little something for everyone.
-Think of it less as a regional casino and more as a destination resort in the style of a Las Vegas property.
+Think of it less as a regional casino and more as a Las Vegas-style destination resort.
 There are several restaurants, high-end shopping, harbor access, and a hotel with a spa and other amenities.

-Let’s take a look at the Maryland mega-casino and what makes it such a great location for Maryland gamblers.
-Additionally, we will discuss what role BetMGM will play at National Harbor when sports betting launches later next year.
+Let’s look at the Maryland mega-casino and what makes it such an excellent location for Maryland gamblers.

 Phone number: (844) 646-6847

 Online sportsbook: Yes

 Slots: Over 3,000

 Poker room: Yes, 46 tables with a high limit area

 Hotel: Yes, with 300 rooms

 BetMGM Sportsbook at National Harbor